SamsungInternet/SamsungBluetoothWiFiManager/README.md

 On a fresh Rasbian Stretch image do:

-     /> mkdir samsung                                        // Create your project directory /> git clone https://github.com/nherriot/SamsungBluetoothWiFiManager.git    // Clone this repo to your directory /> cd ~/my-project/SamsungBluetoothWiFiManager/bleno    // Move to the directory that contains the pacakges used for the system
+     /> mkdir samsung                                        // Create your project directory /> git clone https://github.com/SamsungInternet/SamsungBluetoothWiFiManager.git    // Clone this repo to your directory /> cd ~/my-project/SamsungBluetoothWiFiManager/bleno    // Move to the directory that contains the pacakges used for the system
      /> npm install                                          // Use Node's package management system to install all needed node pacakges.

+This will install the need packages from the package.json file which are bleno, config, node-wifi and pi-wifi.
+The application heavily uses the bleno library and I have copied the /examples directory directly into the application for people who may want to experiment and use from the examples created by sandeepmistry.

 Your system should now be up to date.
-If you want to install packages manually you will need the 'bleno' and 'pi-wifi' npm packages:
+If you want to install packages manually you will need the 'bleno', node-wifi, config and 'pi-wifi' npm packages:

      /> npm install bleno
+     /> npm install config
+     /> npm install node-wifi
      /> npm install pi-wifi

 ### Starting The Program From Command Line